1973 New York Mets season: The unexpected clincher

-After sweeping a three-game series from the Pirates at Shea on September 21, the Mets' record stood at an even 77–77, but that .500 record was good enough for first place and a half-game lead.
-Illustrating just how dense the crowd was at the top, fifth-place Chicago was just 2 1/2 out.
-The Mets won five of their last seven to finish as National League East Division Champions.
-The clinching took place at Wrigley Field on October 1 as the Mets beat the Cubs 6-4 as Tom Seaver won his 19th game of 1973 and Tug McGraw made the save.
-The Cardinals finished second, 1 1/2 games behind, Pittsburgh third at 2 1/2, Montreal fourth at 3 1/2, and Chicago fifth, 5 games out.
+After completing the three-game sweep of the Pirates on September 21, the Mets' record stood at an even 77–77, but that .500 record was good enough for first place and a half-game lead.
+Illustrating just how dense the crowd was at the top, the fifth-place Chicago Cubs were just 2 1/2 out.
+The Mets won five of their last seven to finish as National League East champions.
+The clinching took place at Wrigley Field on October 1 as the Mets beat the Cubs 6–4 as Tom Seaver won his 19th game of 1973 and Tug McGraw recorded the save.
+The Cardinals finished second, 1 1/2 games back, Pittsburgh third at 2 1/2, Montreal fourth at 3 1/2, and Chicago fifth at 5 games back.

 This was the only NL East title between 1970 and 1980 not to be won by either the Philadelphia Phillies or the Pittsburgh Pirates.